maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 | Reports a capability clamp | Blocks CRTC blanking and later atomic display work |
 | Seen after reboot | Persisted during the failed prior boot |

-I would assess each warning in context.
-This message reports a capability clamp, and its timestamp falls outside the crash sequence.
+I would assess each warning in context because this message reports a capability clamp, and its timestamp falls outside the crash sequence.

 ## 16. A repeatable way to investigate a graphics freeze